DanAddison/Songwriting/docs/unreleased.md

 you always notice

+## The Gift
+i’ve been saying “i don’t want a thing” for years
+i thought gifts were for others
+to give and receive
+but now we’re here

+softly swaying where we lay

 ## Who Was I?
-will I keep my eyes open
+will i keep my eyes open
 hey?
 look back the railing
 bombs away

 you never showed me a good time
-who was I though
+who was i though
 to show me a good time?

 for a breath it’s just me out here